-- Students cannot privately communicate with other students outside their school.
+- Students cannot communicate privately with other students outside of their own school.

-- If a school chooses to use My BrainPOP, teachers will gain valuable data on student performance and students will receive feedback on how to improve.
+- If a school chooses to use My BrainPOP, educators will gain valuable data to help tailor their teaching, and students will receive important feedback to help them achieve success.

 - We also use anonymous and de-identified data to improve learning opportunities and continually make BrainPOP more effective.

 - BrainPOP makes every effort to ensure consistency with the Family Educational Rights and Privacy Act (FERPA) policies.
-We also comply with Children's Online Privacy Protection Act (COPPA).
+We also comply wit the Children's Online Privacy Protection Act (COPPA).

 - We have signed the K-12 School Service Provider Pledge to Safeguard Student Privacy.